f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>27: Start Time</h3>

-Displays/sets the current start time of the chart (X-axis minimum).
+Displays/sets the current local start time of the chart (X-axis minimum).
 It's possible to scroll through hours/days/months by clicking on the relevant segment and using the mouse scroll wheel.

 <h3>28: End Time</h3>

-Displays/sets the current end time of the chart (X-axis maximum).
+Displays/sets the current local end time of the chart (X-axis maximum).
 It's possible to scroll through hours/days/months by clicking on the relevant segment and using the mouse scroll wheel.

 <h3>29: Min</h3>